beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 Well, my friend, the real power of pointers comes into play when you start passing them to functions.
 Why is this a big deal?
-You might recall from before that you could pass all kinds of parameters to functions and they'd be dutifully copied into parameters, and then you could manipulate local copies of those variables from within the function, and then you could return a single value.
+You might recall from before that you could pass all kinds of arguments to functions and they'd be dutifully copied into parameters, and then you could manipulate local copies of those variables from within the function, and then you could return a single value.